gofynd/fdk-client-python/documentation/platform/CONFIGURATION.md

-Retrieve all the brands added in a company.
+Use this API to get all the brands added in a company.
 Get all the brand names, along with URLs of their logo, banner, and portrait image.

 *Returned Response:*